TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 The first shower lasted 5 minutes with 0.6kWh of heat added at a COP of 3.1.
 That's surprisingly good for a heat pump running flat out on a cold day.
 The heat exchanger is brilliant at transferring everything the heat pump can produce into the water flowing through, with a deltaT of 6°C.

 It took 3 minutes to recharge back to a flow rate of 48°C, adding 0.5kWh of heat at a COP of 2.4.
 The heat exchanger is designed to work best when water is flowing through both circuits.
-It's less efficient at heating stationary water, but still has a deltaT of 5°C at these flow temperatures.
+It's less efficient at heating stationary water, but still has a deltaT of 4°C at these flow temperatures.
 It's impressive how quickly it recharges to the point where another shower can start.

 The second shower lasted 6 minutes with 0.8kWh of heat added at a COP of 3.1.
 I pushed this one to the limit, with incoming flow at 47°C when I stopped.
 Any longer and the shower temperature would start to drop.
+Of course, I could have reduced the flow rate at any time to get a longer shower.

 The final recharge took 10 minutes to get up to a flow rate of 55°C. This time we added 1.2kWh heat at a COP of 2.1 Once the temperature sensor had settled, the water at the bottom of the tank was at 41°C.